stevenlandis/website/src/pages/posts/dragonCurve.md

 ## Results

 You can see a [list of fractal pictures](fractals.html) here.
 I kept the colors simple with a black background and line colors that cycle through primary colors.
 This color cycling lets you see how the path is drawn.

+# Future Work

+At this point I have most of the algorithms in place to make fractals well, but the algorithm isn't accessible (even to me).
+The easiest solution it to make a web page for previewing and saving fractals.
+A UI will also make it easier to test out new fractals instead of changing code, re-running the .exe and opening the output picture.

+Making a web page is a challenge because I want the page to be responsive while performing complex calculations.
+Also, in keeping with the spirit of re-inventing the wheel, I want to make a javascript framework from scratch.
+I'm thinking something like React but better.
+This is a big challenge, and even though I probably won't finish, I'll learn a lot along the way!